jayqi/reprexlite/README.md

 ### IPython/Jupyter Cell Magic

 reprexlite has an optional IPython extension with a `%%reprex` cell magic.
-The extension is available if you have IPython installed.
-(You can install them together as `reprexlite[ipython]`.)
-That means you can easily create a reprex in an [IPython shell](https://ipython.readthedocs.io/en/stable/), in [Jupyter](https://jupyter.org/), or in [VS Code's Interactive Python window](https://code.visualstudio.com/docs/python/jupyter-support-py).
+That means you can easily create a reprex in an [IPython shell](https://ipython.readthedocs.io/en/stable/) (requires IPython), in [Jupyter](https://jupyter.org/) (requires Jupyter), or in [VS Code's Interactive Python window](https://code.visualstudio.com/docs/python/jupyter-support-py) (requires `ipykernel`).

 To use, simply load the extension with